pyvista/pyvista/docs/examples.rst

 * ``extract_geometry``: Extract surface geometry

-To use these filter, call the method of your choice directly on your data object:
+To use these filters, call the method of your choice directly on your data object:

 .. code:: python